Huzaifa201017/FlaskMarket/README.md

 # Flask Market

-An ecommerce application, where you can buy and sell things.
+An ecommerce application, which connects Sellers with Buyers.

 ## Actors: